 It is also recommended that all staff members authorised to receive and/or process whistleblowing notifications sign a separate confidentiality agreement.

-When processing personal data, the internal reporting office shall comply with the rules on data protection.
-Insofar as the internal reporting office processes personal data in order to fulfil the tasks within its competence, the internal reporting office should not be the data controller within the meaning of the data protection regulations, especially in the case of internal reporting offices operated by an individual.
+When processing personal data, the internal reporting unit shall comply with the rules on data protection.
+Insofar as the FIU processes personal data in order to perform the tasks within its competence, especially in the case of FIUs operated by an individual, the individual shall not be the data controller within the meaning of the data protection regulations.

 The legal basis should be sufficiently documented.
-In addition, full information about the data processing pursuant to Articles 13 and 14 General Data Protection Regulation (GDPR) is required and, as a rule, for all persons whose personal data are processed.
+In addition, complete information about the data processing pursuant to Arts.
+13 and 14 GDPR is required and, as a rule, this must be provided to all persons whose personal data is processed.
 Furthermore, a data protection impact assessment must be carried out as part of the implementation.

-If external third parties are commissioned to set up and operate the internal reporting office, the requirements for commissioned data processing must be observed, see Article 28 of the GDPR.
+If external third parties are commissioned to set up and operate the internal notification office, the requirements for commissioned data processing must be observed, see Art.
+28 of the GDPR.
 If processing also takes place outside the EU or the EEA (even if it is only access for support purposes to data in the EU), further safeguards are required to ensure an adequate level of data protection.
-If the whistleblower system violates these or other data protection requirements, serious sanctions under the GDPR may be imposed.
+If the whistleblower system violates these or other data protection requirements, serious sanctions may be imposed.